 Peter Bell: There are a few parts to the story here with all the work that’s been done.
 Thanks for helping clarify things.
 Again, to ask: are there generally any significant differences in gold recoveries between the carbon and the Merrill-Crowe?

-Mark Gorman: No. The Merrill-Crowe is almost perfect recovery.
+Mark Gorman: No. The gold grades of barren solution coming out of CIC are typically three times as much as a Merrill-Crowe plant.
+The Merrill-Crowe is almost perfect recovery.
 The Merrill-Crowe is at least as good as the CIC for gold and much better for silver in terms of recovery of precious metals from pregnant solution.

 We'll see how it runs, but there's no question that Merrill-Crowe works.
 Merrill-Crowe was being used long before CIC – it's an old process and people understand how it works.